For a sustainable Tokyo 2020 Games

 Here is an introduction to how spectators can contribute to sustainability.
 Your actions will help us achieve our goal of a sustainable Games!

 Tokyo 2020 has launched a number of projects that contribute to a sustainable Games such as the gold, silver and bronze medals produced from recycled metals collected from consumers around the nation, and award ceremony podiums made from household plastic waste.
 Before you attend the Games, take a look at the various projects and initiatives that have been implemented so far.

 Certain airlines offer carbon offset programmes, and you can compensate the CO₂ emissions produced by a flight when you purchase your air ticket.

 In principle, please use public transportation to access the competition venues.
 Using public transport will reduce the emission of CO₂.

 Attending the Games

 Source separation at Games venues

 Waste to be disposed of at Games venues must be segregated by type for recycling or disposal.
-There are six types of waste such as plastic and paper that must be segregated.
+There are five types of waste such as plastic and paper that must be segregated.
 Your cooperation would be appreciated.
 Click here to see the types of waste that must be segregated for recycling

 Reduction of single use plastic waste